Kari-sad/Kari-sad/README.md

 - 🔭 I’m currently working , learning and growing my skillset in Data science and ML portfolio.
 - 🌱 I’m currently learning **Python - R - Power BI**
 - 👯 I’m looking to collaborate on analytics and data science.
-- 🤔 I’m looking for help to join as an intern/full time in DS fields.
+- 🤔 I’m looking for help to join as an intern/full time in DS field.
 - 📫 How to reach me:
   [Linkedin](https://www.linkedin.com/in/karima-s)